terrybrashaw/Wrest/Misc.md

 * In towns, there should be interactable objects that, when activated, draw attention of players from a large distance.
 For example: a bell in a tower you can ring.

 * When shooting guns, play an additional sound to signal low ammo when ammo is below 7 shots or something.

+* Rust has a pretty good mechanic where farming can be optimized by hitting randomly appearing "X" marks on rocks or trees.

 ### End-game possibilities ###
 Battle Royale: